RedisLabs/redislabs-docs/content/rs/databases/memory-performance/_index.md

 ## Eviction policies

 When a database exceeds its memory limit, eviction policies determine which data is removed.
-The eviction policy removes keys based on frequency of use, how recently used, randomly, expiration date, or a combination of these factors.
-The policy can also be set to `noeviction` to return a memory limit error when trying to insert more data.

 The default eviction policy for databases is `volatile-lru` which evicts the least recently used keys out of all keys with the `expire` field set.
 The default for Active-Active databases is `noeviction`.

-For more information, see [eviction policies]({{<relref "/rs/databases/memory-performance/eviction-policy.md">}}).
+For more information, see [eviction policies]({{<relref "/rs/references/policies/eviction-policy">}}).

 ## Database persistence